DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/4-results/ce_cont.typ

 As presented in @c4:training-strategy, the training of these combined loss functions was done using a dynamic value for $alpha$ which is a term used to combine two loss function, with their contributions not excessing one in order to have stable training.
 The value of $alpha$ for this setup was with $alpha_"hi" =  0.99$, $alpha_"lo" = 0.5$, and $T_"warm" = 30$.
 Therefore, the results are only shown from the #nth(50) and #nth(100) epoch checkpoints, as the impact of the continuity loss is negligible until it passes the #nth(30) epoch.

+At the #nth(50) epoch, the results only shown marginal improvement, most notably shown in the ViT outputs.
+This is expected, as the $alpha$ value is slowly shifting in favour of the continuity loss, meaning that the CE loss still holds a vast majority of the contributions to the weight updates.
+As this stage, however, it is not looking too promising, as the outputs from the DeepLab models shows various artifacts in the form of little flakes that seem to align themselves with the road markings at the immediate exit of the straight-ahead path.
+Otherwise its outputs are fairly consistent as it has already shown in the previous section.
+The U-Net outputs are also consistent with the previous section, as it still isn't too confident with slightly unclear roads, such as the right-hand turn in the top image, and the entry road in the bottom image.

 #std-block(breakable: false)[
   #figure(
     grid(